msdeepak052/Kubernetes-Imp-Topics/2. Pods/Imperative-way.md

-# Imperative Way of Launching Pods
+# Imperative Way of Launching Resources

 The **imperative way** allows you to create and manage Kubernetes pods directly using `kubectl` commands, without writing YAML manifests.